patrickeddy/apprecom/README.md

-# AppRecom - Location based app recommendation system.
+# AppRecom - Location based app recommendation algorithm.

 AppRecom is a module that can be dropped into any JavaScript project.